The Best Things To Do In Buenos Aires Argentina

 Los 36 Billares in one of the many notable bars and cafes in Buenos Aires

-Los 36 Billares notable bar
+Los 36 Billares notable bar.
+Photo by Map And Camera

 If you join a Colon Theater guided tour, you’ll step behind the scenes of this magnificent theater, getting a chance to explore its opulent halls, grand marble staircases, and the stunning main auditorium with its plush red velvet seats and golden accents.
 The guide will walk you through the history of the theater, from its construction in 1908 to its role as a cultural icon in Argentina.
 Colon Theater’s dome, adorned with a beautiful fresco by Argentine artist Raúl Soldi, is another of its highlights.